tresoldi/ngesh/README.md

   - Removed dependency on the `abzu` library

 Version 0.3.1:
   - Code improvements for next release and submission

 Version 0.3:
   - General improvements to code quality
   - Full reproducibility from seeds for the pseudo-random generators, allowing string, ints, and floats
   - Changes for further integration with `abzu` and `alteruphono` for simulating linguistic data

-## How does ngesh work?

-For each tree, an `event_rate` is computed from the sum of the `birth` and `death` rates.
-At each iteration, which takes place after an random expovariant time from the `event_rate`, one of the extant nodes is selected for an "event": either a birth or a death from the proportion of each rate.
-All other extant leaves have their distances updated with the event time.

-The random labels follow the expected methods for random text generation from a set of patterns, taking care to generate names as universally readable (if not pronounceable) as possible.

-*missing on character generation*

 ## Installation